 These classes cost £3 per session unless otherwise stated.
 They can only be accessed via an exercise referral form from a health professional.

-- Tuesdays, 1.15 to 2.15pm at Meadows Community Centre: Long-term condition circuit – contact email@example.com
+- Tuesdays, 1.20 to 2.10pm at Meadows Community Centre: Long-term condition circuit (limited availability) – contact firstname.lastname@example.org

-- Wednesdays, 1.30 to 2.30pm at Cherry Hinton Village Centre: Respiratory rehabilitation – contact firstname.lastname@example.org
+- Tuesdays, 2.30 to 3.15pm at Cherry Hinton Village Centre: Long Term condition circuits – contact firstname.lastname@example.org

-- Wednesdays, 2.30 to 3.30pm at Cherry Hinton Village Centre: Respiratory rehabilitation – contact email@example.com
+- Tuesdays, 6 to 7pm at Cherry Hinton Village Centre: Healthwise circuits – contact email@example.com

-- Thursdays, 10 to 11am at Hills Road Sports Centre: Cancer rehabilitation for men – contact firstname.lastname@example.org
+- Thursdays, 10 to 11am at Hills Road Sports Centre: Cancer rehabilitation for men (currently full) – contact firstname.lastname@example.org

-- Thursdays, 1 to 1.50pm at Chesterton Sports Centre: Long-term condition strength and balance – contact firstname.lastname@example.org
+- Thursdays, 1 to 1.50pm at Chesterton Sports Centre: Long-term condition strength and balance (limited availability) – contact firstname.lastname@example.org

-- Thursdays, 2 to 2.50pm at Chesterton Sports Centre: Long-term condition class – contact email@example.com
+- Thursdays, 2 to 2.50pm at Chesterton Sports Centre: Long-term condition class (limited availability) – contact email@example.com

-- Fridays, 1 to 2pm at Meadows Community Centre: Long-term condition strength and balance – contact email@example.com
+- Fridays, 1.05pm to 1.50pm at Meadows Community Centre: Long-term condition strength and balance (limited availability) – contact firstname.lastname@example.org

 Free botanic garden walking tours